Bill Doba: At Washington State

 In 1989, Doba became the linebackers coach at Washington State under Price.
 In 1991, he became a defensive assistant.
 In 1994, he became defensive coordinator and also reclaimed his linebackers coaching job.
 After Price left Washington State for the University of Alabama at the end of the 2002 season, Doba was named head coach, and took office immediately following the Rose Bowl.

 In his first season as head coach in 2003, Doba led the Cougars to a 10–3 record, with a Holiday Bowl win over Texas and a #9 final ranking.
 He shared the Pac-10 Coach of the Year award in 2003 with Pete Carroll of USC.
 The Holiday Bowl win was a high point of Doba's tenure and was one of the top wins in WSU history.
 His teams won three of five Apple Cup rivalry games against Washington, in 2004, 2005, and 2007.

 Unfortunately, the Cougars slumped after their sterling 2003 season, and Doba was unable to put together another winning team.
 Their 42–35 victory in the 100th Apple Cup in 2007 was not enough to save Doba's job.
 It was announced that Doba would not return for the 2008 season after compiling a 5–7 record for the 2007 season, the Cougars' fourth straight non-winning season.
 (WSU was 6–6 in 2006, but not invited to a bowl game.)
 He departed with an overall record of 30–29 and was 17–25 in conference play.

-Personal
+Personal life and death

-Doba and his late wife, Judy, were married for over forty-three years and had three children, a son and two daughters.
-Judy Doba died on April 21, 2006, after a four-year battle with ovarian cancer.
+Doba and his wife, Judy, were married for over forty-three years and had three children, a son and two daughters.
+Judy died on April 21, 2006, after a four-year battle with ovarian cancer.

 Doba was inducted into the Mishawaka Hall of Fame in 1986, and later inducted into the Indiana Hall of Fame in 2001.
-He left Pullman and returned to the Midwest to be closer to his children and grandchildren, and resides in southwestern Michigan at Birch Lake, near Vandalia.
+He left Pullman and returned to the Midwest to be closer to his children and grandchildren, and resided in southwestern Michigan at Birch Lake, near Vandalia.

+Doba died on August 28, 2026, at the age of 85, after having a stroke the week prior.